spzwart/AMUSE-Tutorial/README.md

  * Initiate collision detection.
  * Find a specific particle in another particle set.
  * Merge stars.
+ * How to find an interacting subset of particles

 ###  Bridged_Nbody_with_Galaxy.ipynb
 Simulate a single star (and a cluster) in orbit around the Galactic